londek/reactea/README.md

 - easier to code
 - all of that without code duplication

-The extreme performance is not main goal of this package, because either way Bubble Tea\
+The extreme performance is not main goal of this package, because either way Bubbletea\
 refresh rate is only 60hz and 50 allocations in entire **runtime** won't really hurt anyone.\
 Most info is currently in source code so I suggest checking it out